oof-gg/oof-protobufs/README.md

 - [ ] Example usage for Python
 - [ ] Resolve linking deps for typescript (@protos vs. ../../../protos)
 - [ ] Validate multiplayer scenario with server-based conflict resolution
+- [ ] Validate MMO scenario
+- [ ] Validate Player scenario
-- [ ] Update example links to @bufbuilder
+- [ ] Update example links to @bufbuilder for proper builds/testing

-# Player State in Global
-Retrievable player state in the global state.
-This will allow the SDK to retrieve player state from the global state.
-  - Player Name
-    - Player ID
-    - Player Name
-    - Player Team
-    - Player Score

 ## Hashing/Checksum on Events
 Prevent event manipulation of game events by hashing the events and storing the hash in the game state.
 This will allow the SDK to verify the integrity of the events being passed.
 More details to be added here.